armandosunny/EcoNicheS/README.md

 -----

-> [!NOTE]
+# Learning how to use EcoNicheS with an example case study

-> If what you are looking for is to learn how to perform ecological niche modeling analysis and you do not have these files, please go to the section [Learning how to use EcoNicheS with an example case study](https://github.com/armandosunny/EcoNicheS/blob/main/README.md#learning-how-to-use-econiches-with-an-example-case-study) where you will find all the necessary files to use EcoNicheS.
+To know and understand in detail the functions that EcoNicheS offers and the results that we can obtain from them, we invite you to learn about the application through a case study based on _Phrynosoma orbiculare_, also known as Mexican Plateau horned lizard.
+The documents and databases necessary to be able to use each of the EcoNicheS functions are available [here].

 In order to use your databases, the _.csv base file_ must have the _name of the species listed in the first column_, followed by _longitude (X)_ in the second column, and _latitude (Y)_ in the third column as seen below. _Editing your database respecting lowercase and uppercase letters is essential for the analysis to proceed_.